vt-dev/sdk/README.md

-USE AT YOUR OWN RISK!
+# USE AT YOUR OWN RISK!
 READ CAREFULLY!
-This SDk is not responsible for any lost, damages or issues that may occur.
+This repository contains as-is, and not responsible for any harm, lost, damages or issues that may occur.

 ## Visual Threat SDK